Migraine IV Therapy in Arizona: Fast Relief at Your Door

 Step 5: Aftercare.
 Once the IV is complete, the provider removes the catheter and goes over aftercare recommendations.
 Most patients feel improvement during or shortly after the treatment.

-The entire visit typically takes about an hour from arrival to completion.
-There is no preparation needed on your end, and you can go about your day afterward.
-Many of our patients in Queen Creek and Gilbert tell us the hardest part is convincing themselves to try it the first time.
-After that, they wish they had started sooner.
+The whole visit takes about an hour from arrival to completion.
+No preparation needed on your end, and you can go about your day afterward.
+Most of our patients in Queen Creek and Gilbert say the hardest part was convincing themselves to try it the first time.

 Migraine IV therapy may be a good fit if you:

-- Get migraines frequently (once a month or more) and want a faster relief option than oral medications
+- Get migraines once a month or more and want faster relief than oral medications

 - Experience severe nausea during migraines that makes it hard to keep pills down